 - Treatment of incontinence, prolapse and diastasis recti.

-- Graduated exercise programmes and advice for return to exercise and lifestyle activities.
+- Graduated exercise programmes and advice for a return to exercise and lifestyle activities.

 Incontinence and Prolapse